nolauren/teaching/documenting1960s_studentversion.md

 March 13:  Group 4 Presentation.
 Harrington, *The Other America* Excerpt || Life Magazine "Valley of Poverty".

 March 15:  Group 5 Presentation.
-Watch Harvest of Shame (1960) || "In Confronting Poverty, 'Harvest Of Shame' Reaped Praise And Criticism" NPR - Listen at http://www.npr.org/2014/05/31/317364146/in-confronting-poverty-harvest-of-shame-reaped-praise-and-criticism
+Watch Harvest of Shame (1960) || ["In Confronting Poverty, 'Harvest Of Shame' Reaped Praise And Criticism"](http://www.npr.org/2014/05/31/317364146/in-confronting-poverty-harvest-of-shame-reaped-praise-and-criticism).
+NPR.

 March 20: *America Divided* - Ch 10 ||  Second Paper Workshop
 In class workshop - Come to class prepared to discuss the film segment you will be anayzing and a thesis statement.
 Pick one of the following films to analyze: Primary, [Black Panther] (https://search.alexanderstreet.com/view/work/1857868A),  [A Time For Burning](https://archive.org/details/atimeforburning), [Christmas in Appalachia](https://archive.org/details/ChristmasInAppalachia1965)